n-alex-goncalves/BiscaMultiplayer/README.md

 1. Install all necessary dependencies and packages with the following command: `npm install`.
 2. Update npm globally by running the following command: `npm install -g npm`.
-3. In the `AccordionMenu.js` and `Card.js` files, replace all instances of `.PNG` with `.png` (case-sensitive, for some odd reason cloud deployment requires the extension to be in uppercase).
+3. In the `AccordionMenu.js` and `Card.js` files, replace all instances of `.PNG` with `.png` (for some odd reason cloud deployment requires the extension to be in uppercase).
 4. Open the `socket.js` file and uncomment the code for local deployment.
 Comment out all other code outside of the local deployment code.
-5. Open the terminal and type the following command to start the server: npm run start.
+5. Open the terminal and type the following command to start the server: `npm run start`.
 6. Open your web browser and access the project at `https://localhost:3000` address.

 ### Running on Cloud (Heroku, Render, Etc.)